fenil00/software-and-tool/README.md

 * Execute .js file from node (`node <filenName.js>`) from correct path
 * NPM is included with Node. js installation
   ## npm (Node Package Manager) ##
-  * packages to install project wise in project folder only
+  * Packages should be install project wise in project folder only
   * install package (`npm i <package-name> `)